xAJx1383/warp-test/README.md

 - **Warp Integration**: Leverages Cloudflare's Warp to provide a fast and secure VPN service.
 - **Psiphon Chaining**: Integrates with Psiphon for censorship circumvention, allowing seamless access to the internet in restrictive environments.
 - **Warp in Warp Chaining**: Chaning two instances of warp together to bypass location restrictions.
-- **Cross-Platform Support**: Designed to work on multiple platforms, offering the same level of functionality and user experience.
 - **SOCKS5 Proxy Support**: Includes a SOCKS5 proxy for secure and private browsing.
-- **Verbose Logging**: Optional verbose logging for troubleshooting and performance monitoring.

 ## Getting Started